-(Pocket-lint) - If you just can't get enough gaming goodness, but standard console controllers aren't cutting it, then you might be considering an upgrade.
+(Pocket-lint) - If you just can't get enough gaming goodness, but standard console controllers aren't cutting it for your PC, then you might be considering an upgrade.

 We've been playing with some of the best to compile a list of the most interesting and capable gaming controllers money can buy.